-Each registry has its own breed standard, and the ideals which underpin the standards have been interpreted differently by breeders as well.
+Each registry has its own breed standard.
+The ideals which underpin the standards have been interpreted differently by breeders as well.

 Which means people are left wondering – is the American or the European German Shepherd right for them?

 The German Shepherd Dog is a well known breed.
 It is popular as well.

 In the United States, the GSD is the 2nd most frequently registered breed with the American Kennel Club.

 In their native Germany, there are 250,000 GSDs registered with the Verein fur Deutsche Schaferhunde (‘Society for the German Shepherd’, informally known as the SV).

 But whenever a dog breed gains popularity on multiple continents, different cultural tastes and priorities drive breeding lines in unique directions.